andrienko/taj/README.md

 Taj
 ===
 Taj is a yet another piping mechanism.
 I needed something like this one so I wrote one.
 Probably in future I will develop it somehow.

+To be honest it is a rarther weird mechanism, but it is made to suit perfectly some of my needs.

 The story is I wrote it and then decided it's reuseable, so I started picking a cool name for it and it turned out all the cool suitable names were already taken by dozens of libs doing similar things (yeah, I'm reinventing the wheel basically, but it's a good thing this time).
 I'm writing the library for personal use basically, but any help/questions are welcome.

 "taj" stands for "taj asynchronous jammer"

 How does it work?
 ---
 It just lets you define a set of methods and then chain them, passing arguments if necessary and passing a (single) variable through the pipe if needed.

 That is - first you define methods, and only then run all or some of them.
 By chaining you are not running anything - instead you are adding methods to queue, that will be launched only when you call a `go()` method.

 My usual problem is organizing async code.
 I believe there's no need in promises and deferred calls - because one could simply define a set of methods inside some kind of objects and call them from inside of each other in whatever order one needs.

-And here comes another problem: it's hard to understand what's happening in a program when using that approach, and is even harder to change that approach.

 ### Usage

 You have to create an instance and add methods to it (you can pass them in constructor).
 Then (if you need it) you set the initial value and chain methods you've just defined.
 Then you add the last, `.go` method, which receives a function that will be called once the chaining is done.
 The function will receive the resulting value (if there were any).

     var taj = require('taj');